Many studies have found that sales of Viagra (sildenafil), a tablet used to treat erectile dysfunction in men, surge around Valentine’s Day.

 Since oral agents introduced in the 1990s are the most recent major innovation in the erectile dysfunction field, there is a lot of patient expectation for more high-quality treatment options.

-Using its expertise in transdermal delivery, Futura Medical has developed a topical gel product, called MED2005, using its DermaSys technology to treat mild and moderate erectile dysfunction, which it believes ticks most of these boxes.
+Using its expertise in transdermal delivery, Futura Medical has developed the latest treatment for ED, a topical gel product, called MED2005, using its DermaSys technology to treat mild and moderate erectile dysfunction, which it believes ticks most of these boxes.

 Futura Medical’s topical gel enables the targeted and rapid delivery of glyceryl trinitrate (GTN), a drug originally developed to treat angina, into the glans penis.
 Phase I and II trials showed that MED2005 was efficacious compared to placebo becoming effective within ten minutes, was not impacted by alcohol or food and caused few adverse events for either the male participants or their partners.

 The company also noted that in the pharmacodynamics Phase II trial in one third of cases the female partner applied the gel; it is common with existing therapies for partners to be largely excluded from treatment.

 The ongoing European Phase III trial aims to evaluate the efficacy of this new erectile dysfunction drug, as well as focusing more closely on measuring time of onset and duration of action by using a range of parameters.